ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 _ℹ️ **Note:** Bengali, Gujarati, Hindi, Marathi, Nepali, Odia, Punjabi, Tamil, Telugu, and Urdu were clustered as “Indian languages”.
 Cantonese, Chinese, and Mandarin were clustered as “Chinese languages”.
 Igbo, Kinyarwanda, Kiswahili, Runyankole, Luganda, Swahili, and Yoruba were clustered as African languages._

-It is interesting to note newer African languages such as  Kinyarwanda, Kiswahili, Runyankole, and Luganda have entered the survey results this year.
+It is interesting to note new African languages such as  Kinyarwanda, Kiswahili, Runyankole, and Luganda have entered the survey results this year.

 ![Participants Native Languages](slide5)